Balancing the Spread of Two Opinions in Sparse Social Networks: Hardness Results

-We denote the constructed underlying graph~$\widehat{G}$.
-It remains to set the length of the activation process and the budget for the reduced instance which we do by setting~$\fin=2|V(\widehat{G})|$ and~$B = |V(H)| + |E(H)|$.
-This completes the description of the reduction; we denote the resulting instance~$\mathcal{I}$.
+We denote the constructed underlying graph with~$\widehat{G}$.
+It remains to set the length of the activation process and the budget for the reduced instance, which we do by setting~$\fin=2|V(\widehat{G})|$ and~$B = |V(H)| + |E(H)|$.
+This completes the description of the reduction; we denote the resulting instance by~$\mathcal{I}$.
 Observe that one can produce the reduced instance in time polynomial in the size of the given instance of PSI.
 Note that there are exactly~$B$ selection gadgets in~$\mathcal{I}$.
-Thus by \cref{lem:atLeastOneBVertexInSelectionGadget} there has to be exactly one vertex in the set~$T_b$ in each vertex selection gadget and exactly one vertex in the set~$T_a$ in each edge selection gadget.
+Therefore, by \Cref{lem:atLeastOneBVertexInSelectionGadget} there must be exactly one vertex in the set~$T_b$ in each vertex selection gadget and exactly one vertex in the set~$T_a$ in each edge selection gadget.
 We call such a pair of sets~$(T_a,T_b)$ \emph{good}.
-It is not hard to see (using \cref{lem:atLeastOneBVertexInSelectionGadget}) that if a pair of sets~$(T_a,T_b)$ with $T_a,T_b \subseteq V(\widehat{G})$ is not good, then the pair $(T_a,T_b)$ is not a target set for~$\mathcal{I}$. }
+It is not hard to see (using \Cref{lem:atLeastOneBVertexInSelectionGadget}) that if a pair of sets~$(T_a,T_b)$ with $T_a,T_b \subseteq V(\widehat{G})$ is not good, then the pair $(T_a,T_b)$ is not a solution for~$\mathcal{I}$.